microsoft/azure-quantum-python/CONTRIBUTING.md

 #### Recordings ####

-To read more about how to create and update recordings for testing code that interacts with a live API, see the [Unit tests README](../tests/README.md).
+To read more about how to create and update recordings for testing code that interacts with a live API, see the [Azure Quantum Unit tests README](./azure-quantum/tests/README.md).

 ### Building the `azure-quantum` Package wheel ###